Stock market today: the S&P 500 sets a record after Wall Street emerges from its lull - ExBulletin

 The S&P 500 is on track for a fifth straight month of gains and has been rising since late October.
 The U.S. economy has remained remarkably resilient despite high interest rates intended to keep inflation in check.
 Additionally, the Federal Reserve appears poised to begin lowering interest rates this year as inflation has calmed from its peak.

 But critics say more companies will need to generate strong profit growth to justify the big price swings.
-Progress in the implementation inflation down also became bumpier recently, with reports this year, I arrive hotter than expected.
+Progress on reducing inflation has also become more difficult of late, with reports hotter than expected this year.

-However, the general expectations of traders are to the Federal Reserve to start reducing its main interest rate in June.
+Nonetheless, traders generally expect the Federal Reserve to begin cutting its main interest rate in June.

 In foreign stock markets, indices were mixed in Europe and Asia.